May 30, 2004

 MY SCORE IS TWO DECADES OLD

 2. A player's score can be challenged only once.
-If, during a replay,
+If, during a replay, the challenged player gets 90% of their claimed score, they are awarded the score - unless the game in question is a "mature" game.

 with Robert T. Mruzcek (Head Referee Twin Galaxies)